Ennepetal

 Ennepetal (/de/, lit.
 'Ennepe Valley'; Iämpedal) is a town in the district of Ennepe-Ruhr-Kreis, in North Rhine-Westphalia, Germany.
 It was created in 1949 out of the former municipalities Milspe and Voerde.
 It was named after the river Ennepe, which flows through the municipality.

-The town was featured in the headlines on 12 April 2005, when a hostage-taker snatched several school children from a school bus and took them as hostages.
+The town was featured in the headlines when on April 12, 2005, a hostage taker snatched several school children from a school bus, and took them as hostages, see Ennepetal hostage taking.

 Division of the town

 Ennepetal is divided into nine quarters (Ortsteile), which resemble former towns and villages.
 The population is shown as of 10 June 2015: